Mortgage Affordability Calculator — Maximum Purchase Price & Stress Test

 GDS and TDS Ratios — How Lenders Measure Affordability

 Canadian mortgage lenders assess affordability using two debt-service ratios.
 The gross debt service (GDS) ratio measures total monthly housing costs — mortgage principal and interest, property taxes, heating, and 50% of condo fees — as a percentage of gross household income.
 The maximum GDS is 39%.
 The total debt service (TDS) ratio adds all other monthly debt obligations (car loans, credit card minimums, student loans, lines of credit) to housing costs.
 The maximum TDS is 44%.
-For a $500,000 mortgage at 4.5% over 25 years ($2,767/month) at $120,000 household income with $500/month in other debts, the GDS is 33.2% and the TDS is 38.2% — both within qualifying limits.
+Critically, both ratios are calculated at the stress-test qualifying rate, not at your contract rate — a $500,000 mortgage at $120,000 household income with $500/month of other debts looks fine at a 4.5% contract rate (GDS 33.4%, TDS 38.4%) but lands at GDS 39.2% and TDS 44.2% once tested at 6.5%, which is what actually decides the file.

 Gross Debt Service (GDS) Ratio — 39% Limit